salyu9/Untitled.ConfigDataBuilder/README.md

 Use "Project Settings > Config Data Builder" to modify config building settings.

-- Source folder: The folder in project assets that contains the excel files.
+- Source Folder: The folder in project assets that contains the excel files.

-- Assembly namespace: The namespace of the classes in the compiled assembly.
+- Assembly Namespace: The namespace of the classes in the compiled assembly.

-- Assembly output path: The file path of the compiled assembly.
+- Assembly Output Path: The file path of the compiled assembly.
 The file name will be the assembly name.

+- Public Constructors: Whether the constructors of config classes are public.
+If true, scripts will be able to create instances of config classes.

+- Flag Row Count: How many rows will be treated as flag rows.

+- Data Export Type: How config data will be exported.
+Can be one of the values below:

+  - Resources Bytes Assets

+    Data will be exported to .bytes assets in a specified folder under resources folder, thus can be load using `Resources.Load`.

+  - Other Bytes Assets
+    Data will be exported to .bytes assets in specifed folder.
+User will need to manually load data from assets, using method `Load(byte[])` of config classes.

-- Data output: The path (relative to Assets/Resources) of the folder which will contain exported data.
+- Data Output: The path (relative to Assets/Resources if export type is "Resources Bytes Assets") of the folder which will contain exported data.

+- Auto Init: Only available if using "Resources Bytes Assets" export type.
+The builder will generate `ConfigDataManager.Initialize()` method which load all data from resources, and call it automatically when `AllConfig()` or `FromKey()` is invoked.
+User can also manually call `Initialize()` before using config data.

-- Localization exporter type: If sheet data contains localizable data, a user script class can be set to export localization source data, see [Localization data](#localization-data) section for more details.
+- Localization Exporter Type: If sheet data contains localizable data, a user script class can be set to export localization source data, see [Localization data](#localization-data) section for more details.

 - Custom Type Assemblies: Config data can contain custom types from user scripts.
 To use custom types, add the names of the assemblies that contains these types at here.
 See [Custom Types](#custom-types) for more details about custom types.

-- Importing assemblies: Extra assemblies that the compiled assembly should reference.
+- Importing Assemblies: Extra assemblies that the compiled assembly should reference.
 Custom type assemblies will be auto imported.

 ## Basic Usage